zizu28/CraftConnect/README.md

 - Enhanced validation and logging for booking and line item creation.
 - API endpoints for booking and line item management.
 - Project restructured as a modular monolith using Clean Architecture and DDD for each module.
+- Clarified CraftConnect as the main project, with Booking Management as a module.

 **Purpose:**
 - Provide clear documentation for developers and stakeholders.